Writing a real estate marketing plan can be one of the most important things you do for your real estate business if you don’t want to fly blindly.

-The reason for this is because it is based on the marketing strategies you plan to apply.
+This is because it is based on the marketing strategies you plan to apply.

-So, a real estate marketing plan is a document that describes what kind of advertising strategy you as a real estate professional or real estate business will use to reach your business goals, generate leads, and reach your target market with your respective customers.
+So, a real estate marketing plan is a document that describes what kind of advertising strategy you, as a real estate professional or real estate business, will use to reach your business goals, generate leads, and reach your target market with your respective customers.

-Important questions to ask for your real estate marketing plan are:
+Essential questions to ask for your real estate marketing plan are: